mit-ccc/BuildingBridges/schedule.md

 - Lafont, C. (2019).
 Democracy without Shortcuts
 - Lippmann, W. (1919).
 The basic problem of democracy
 - Claudia Chwalisz's note on AI-powered tech in democracy
-- Excerpt from Plurality: The Future of Collaborative Technology and Democracy

 {: .lab }
 **Thurs, May 1 | Lab**